kylewillcode/mdm-server/README.md

     ---

  5. Extract MDM private key and MDM Vendor Certificate Open terminal and change the directory to the MDM directory, which you created in Step 1.1.
-Also, make sure at this stage MDM directory must contains following 4 files -
+Also, make sure at this stage that the MDM directory contains the following 4 files -

     ---
     ![Before Step 5 Files](images/BeforeStep5Files.png)
     ---

     * **Extract private key using the following command:**
-    If you've added any password in `private.p12` file during export in step 1.3 you need to enter same import password in this command.
-Also you need to enter PEM pass phrase.
+    If you've added a password to `private.p12` file during export in step 1.3 you need to enter the same import password in this command.
+Also you need to enter the PEM pass phrase.
 This pass phrase will be requires in next command.

     `openssl pkcs12 -in private.p12 -nocerts -out key.pem`

     * **Strip the password from the private key using the following command:**
-    This command ask you to enter pass phrase for `key.pem`, here you need to enter same pass phrase which you entered in last command.
+    This command will ask you to enter pass the phrase for `key.pem`, here you need to enter same pass phrase which you entered in last command.

     `openssl rsa -in key.pem out private.key`